 Small But Great Greek Islands for Your Vacation

-Dreaming of a Greek island vacation but can’t figure out which one or ones to choose?
+Dreaming of a small Greek island vacation but can’t figure out which one or ones to choose?
 You’re not alone.
 I have the same dilemma every year and I’m Greek!
 If you’ve been following The Greek Vibe for some time now you’ve probably already read my tips on how to pick the Greek island that’s perfect for you and hopefully bookmarked my easy to pick Greek island(s) list for your vacation to Greece.

 Let me know if you have any questions.
-In today’s post I recommend 5 smaller Greek islands that are off the beaten track and offer travelers like you and me the chance to slow down, breathe in, and appreciate the simple things that make life worth living.
+In today’s post I recommend 5 small Greek islands that are off the beaten track and offer travelers like you and me the chance to slow down, breathe in, and appreciate the simple things that make life worth living.

 Like you, I know what it’s like to be relentlessly attached to technology and bogged down by daily demands.
 That’s why every year I decide to disconnect for two weeks (at least, wish it were more) on a far-off Greek island that can offer me some much-needed peace of mind, which is becoming a luxury in our day and age.

-Below I’ve selected 5 Greek islands that can do just that: take you out of the madness and into the magic.
+Below I’ve selected 5 small Greek islands that can do just that: take you out of the madness and into the magic.

 A glance of the fairytale-like Chora of Amorgos… Photo credit: Clement Souchet on Unsplash